For INL employees working remotely

 If you need assistance from a Field Services technician, call the Service Desk at 208-526-1000 or stop by EROB-146 (Windows) or EROB-242 (MAC) during work hours to receive assistance.

 Below, you will find helpful information on troubleshooting common problems, as well as helpful resources on staying connected to your coworkers while working remotely.
-We encourage all employees to continue to work with their managers and admins during this time of transition.

 If you would like to have access to your work email and time billing sheet from your smartphone, send an email request from your work or personal email account to ServiceDesk@inl.gov.

 In your request, please provide your s-number and cellphone number.
 A representative from the Service Desk will reach back out to fulfill your request.

 GlobalProtect, INL’s new virtual private network (VPN) client, is the way teleworking or traveling employees securely access INL’s network.
 The new client will replace the current VPN, Check Point, to increase the security of the lab in addition to providing longer connection times, not requiring a separate app on employees’ phone to connect, enhanced speed, easier access and decreased drops in VPN throughout the day.